 By Nick Sellars, Group Managing Director

-It is a brave person that mentions Construction and Covid in the same sentence.
+It is a brave person that mentions Construction, Construction Finance and Covid in the same sentence.
 I mentioned it once, but I think I got away with it!

 Despite being one of those sectors which was technically allowed to continue during lockdown, the reality was, by and large, they buttoned down the hatches and hid.
 Of course, it didn’t help that raw materials were very hard to come by.
 It was not a pretty sight to see flocks of plasterers fighting over the last bag of plaster in Wickes car park!
 If you didn’t know that a group of plasterers is known as a flock, well you do now!